SoftwareDefinedBuildings/XBOSDocs/README.md

 ## XBOS Architecture

 XBOS is assembled from a family of open-source technologies, which can be found via the [XBOS Github](https://github.com/SoftwareDefinedBuildings/XBOS).
-The overall architecture of XBOS and a brief description of these technologies is presented below.
+The overall architecture of XBOS and a brief description of these technologies are presented below.

 ![](assets/xbos_arch_generic.png)